October 20

 UNESCO member states adopted the Convention on the Protection and Promotion of the Diversity of Cultural Expressions to defend local arts against the homogenizing effects of global trade.
 By affirming the right of nations to subsidize their own cultural industries, the agreement prevented international trade deals from treating films, music, and literature as mere commodities.

-Libyan rebel forces found Muammar Gaddafi hiding in a drainage pipe in Sirte, his hometown.
+Libyan rebel forces discovered Muammar Gaddafi hiding in a drainage pipe outside his hometown of Sirte after a NATO a…

 The Syrian Democratic Forces seized full control of Raqqa, dismantling the self-proclaimed capital of the Islamic State.